-Sunday 29 May 2022
+Sunday, 29 May 2022

 Salt-smuggling - more snapshots from the Breton border

-The division of the gabelle into different regions, with extreme and arbitrary price differentials, inevitably made the smuggling of salt an intractable problem.
+The division of the gabelle into regions, with extreme and arbitrary price differences, inevitably made the smuggling of salt an intractable problem.
 Smugglers were most active where the pays francs or pays rédimés shared a frontier with the grandes gabelles, above all along boundary with Brittany.
 Salt which sold for two or three livres-per-minot in Brittany retailed for fifty-six or more livres-per-minot over the border in Maine or Anjou.

 According to Daniel Roche, everywhere in France the majority of those convicted of salt tax violations were men; two-thirds were adults under the age of forty.
 Smuggling was normally a supplement to other work: even the few full-time smugglers would be supported by their communities and often did ordinary chores around the villages.
 They were not the true marginals of society, but poor country folk - day labourers, smallholders, village artisans, petty traders.
 Ultimately they inhabited the same world in which the taxed salt and tobacco were consumed.